 First impressions and customer experience matter to OEMs because the next dealership is only a phone call away for today’s ready-to-purchase tech-savvy customer.
 So what is the one score brands must pay attention to in order to identify gaps in the dealership sales process to increase profitability and quickest to revenue?

-According to a soon-to-be-released study by CallSource – that one score, or metric, is the Inbound Phone Experience Score.
+According to a recent study by CallSource – that one score, or metric, is the Inbound Phone Experience Score.
 And a breakdown in the phone process can cause OEM brands (and dealers) to lose valuable sales and customers.

 The Inbound Phone Experience Score